Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Mitigation:

-- Do not deliver messages using immediate dispatch, if those messages might be processed by the same saga instance.
+- Do not deliver messages using immediate dispatch if those messages might be processed by the same saga instance.
 Always use the provided `IMessageHandlerContext` instance to dispatch messages.

 ### More-than-once processing

-A message can be processed more than once because it was physically sent multiple times.
+A message can be processed more than once when it was physically sent multiple times.
 The same might occur because the transport consistency is "at-least-once," resulting in the same message being consumed more than once.
 More-than-once processing on a handler that completes the saga will now result in a saga not found for every duplicate.

 Mitigation:

 - Use the [outbox](/nservicebus/outbox/)

 ### Already completed

-A saga that is already completed can result in a saga not found exception if messages are dispatched after the completion.
+A saga not found exception will occur if messages are dispatched after the saga is marked as complete.

 Mitigation: